LouisDesdoigts/amigo/README.md

 **Python version**

-Development is being done in 3.12 and takes advantage of its new syntax, so amigo should be run in 3.12.
-However the pipeline module uses [jwst](https://jwst-pipeline.readthedocs.io/en/latest/getting_started/install.html), which can only be run on python 3.9 - 3.11.
-Because of this, it is not listed as a dependency, and the pipeline should be run for a different environment with python <= 3.11, with the jwst package installed.
+Amigo requires either python 3.10 or 3.11.
+This is because the core package takes advantage of some new syntax added in python 3.10, and the jwst package (used in the pipeline) does not run on 3.12.

-To create a fresh environment for the pipeline, run:
+To run amigo is it recommended to create a fresh environment.
+To do so using conda, run:

 ```
-conda create -n amigo python=3.xx
+conda create -n amigo python=3.11
 conda activate amigo
 ```